auralshin/arth/tools/README.md

 Dgeni is a general purpose documentation generation tool.

-Markdown files in `content` are processed and transformed into files that are consumed by the `docs.nestjs.com` web frontend.
+Markdown files in `content` are processed and transformed into files that are consumed by the Arth documentation web frontend.

 # dgeni-cli